-A new empire was founded early in the 4th century AD by Ghandragupta.
+A new empire was founded early in the 4th century AD by Chandragupta.
 After his death in 335 AD his son Samudragupta (335-375) conquered the whole of Northern India and much of Central India.
 India once again became prosperous and stable and much trade was done with China.
-Mathematics, astronomy and medicine flourished.
+Mathematics, astronomy, and medicine flourished.
 Literature also blossomed.
-This was the age of the great poet Kaidasa.
+This was the age of the great poet Kalidasa.

 Despite this setback Harsha remained a powerful ruler.
-During his reign his biography was written.
-It was called the Harschacharita.
-Nevertheless Harsha's kingdom really depended on his personality to hold it together.
-After his death it quickly broke up.
+During his reign, his biography was written.
+It was called the Harshacharita.
+Nevertheless, Harsha's kingdom really depended on his personality to hold it together.
+After his death, it quickly broke up.

-The empire of the Cholas, although powerful, was less centralised than older empires such as the Gupta.
+The empire of the Cholas, although powerful, was less centralized than older empires such as the Gupta.
 Rulers, once conquered were often reinstated as vassals called samantas and they were allowed a certain amount of autonomy.
 In some ways this political system resembles European feudalism.
-Of course there was always a risk that a samanta would rebel!
+Of course, there was always a risk that a samanta would rebel!

-Under the Sultans Qutubuddin 1206-1211 and Iltumish 1211-1236 the Sultanate flourished.
-However Iltumish was succeeded by his daughter Raziyyat.
+Under the Sultans Qutubuddin 1206-1211 and Iltutmish 1211-1236 the Sultanate flourished.
+However, Iltumish was succeeded by his daughter Raziyyat.
 She reigned for only 3 years before she was deposed and later murdered.
 The Sultanate reached a peak under Alauddin 1296-1316.
-In 1298 he conquered Gurjarat.
+In 1298 he conquered Gujarat.
 In 1309 he invaded Southern India.
 He looted southern cities and forced rulers there to submit to him and become vassals.

 Meanwhile a new threat came from the North - the Mongols.
 In 1296-97 they raided Northwest India.
 The Mongols returned in 1299.
 This time they penetrated as far as Delhi then, like a swarm of locusts they disappeared.
 The Mongols returned in 1306 but this time they were repulsed.

-The final blow came in 1498 when Timurlane, a descendent of Genghis Khan sacked Delhi and massacred many of the inhabitants.
+The final blow came in 1498 when Timurlane, a descendant of Genghis Khan sacked Delhi and massacred many of the inhabitants.
 In the early 15th century independent Sultanates appeared and the Delhi Sultanate became one of several.
 Under Sultans Bhalul 1451-1489 and Sikander Lohdi 1489-1517 Delhi revived to a certain extent but it never regained its former importance.
-Meanwhile another empire arose in the South - the Vijayangar.
+Meanwhile, another empire arose in the South - the Vijayanagar.

-The Vijayangar Empire was founded by 2 brothers, Harihara and Bukka.
+The Vijayanagar Empire was founded by 2 brothers, Harihara and Bukka.
 According to legend they were officers of Muhammad Tughluq.
 They were sent to crush a rebellion in the South.
-Instead they broke away and founded their own kingdom.
+Instead, they broke away and founded their own kingdom.
 Harihara was crowned king in 1346.
 His brother Bukka I ruled after him, 1357-1377.
-The Vijayanagar Empire is named after its capital city (Its name means city of victory).
-The rulers of Vijayanager gradually conquered more and more territory and the empire reached a peak early in the 16th century.
-However in 1564 Vijayngar was utterly defeated in battle.
+The Vijayanagar Empire is named after its capital city (Its name means the city of victory).
+The rulers of Vijayanagar gradually conquered more and more territory and the empire reached a peak early in the 16th century.
+However, in 1564 Vijaynagar was utterly defeated in battle.
 By then a new empire had arisen - the Mughals.

 THE MUGHAL EMPIRE IN INDIA

-Babur first raided India in 1517.
-In 1525 he invaded.
-In 1526 Babur crushed the army of Ibrahim Lhodi at the battle of Panipat.
+In 1526 Babur crushed the army of Ibrahim Lodhi at the battle of Panipat.
 Babur made a barricade of carts.
-Behind them he positioned his cannons and musketeers.
+Behind them, he positioned his cannons and musketeers.
 The enemy attacked but they faced withering cannon and musket fire.
 Babur's cavalry then rode around the enemy army and attacked from the rear.
 The Indians were routed.

-He was succeeded by his son Humayan 1508-1556.
-However in the 1530s an Afghan ruler named Sher Shah attacked the empire.
+He was succeeded by his son Humayun 1508-1556.
+However, in the 1530s, an Afghan ruler named Sher Shah attacked the empire.
 By 1540 Sher Shah prevailed and made himself ruler of much of Northern India.
 Humayan went into exile and wandered from place to place.
 Then in 1542 his son Akbar was born.
 Humayan then moved to Persia.
 Sher Shah died in battle in 1545 and his empire split up.
 Humayan was then able, with Persian help to re-conquer the Mughal empire.
 He invaded India in 1554 and by 1556 was in control of the North.
-Unfortunately he died after falling down some stairs.
+Unfortunately, he died after falling down some stairs.

 Akbar admired Persian culture and promoted it in India.
 Persian language literature flourished in India during his reign (although Hindi literature flowered too).
 Persian and Hindu styles of painting merged to form a new style of Mughal painting.

 The Mughal Empire reached its zenith in the 17th century its only weakness being powers struggles among the ruling family and occasional rebellions.
 Shah Jahan became ruler in 1627.
-Under him the empire prospered.
+Under him, the empire prospered.
 He is famous for building the Taj Mahal, one of the most beautiful buildings in the world.
-It was erected as a memorial to his queen Mumatz Mahal 1594-1630.
-Shah Jehan was devastated when she died.
-After her death he began building the Taj Mahal.
-It took an 'army' of 20,000 craftsmen and labourers 22 years to build.
+It was erected as a memorial to his queen Mumtaz Mahal 1594-1630.
+Shah Jahan was devastated when she died.
+After her death, he began building the Taj Mahal.
+It took an 'army' of 20,000 craftsmen and laborers 22 years to build.
 It was begun in 1631 and completed in 1653.

-Aurngzeb (1658-1707) greatly expanded the empire.
+Aurangzeb (1658-1707) greatly expanded the empire.
 He conquered almost all of southern India by 1687.
-Under him the empire became so vast it was difficult for one man to rule.
-However he undid the religious toleration of his predecessors.
+Under him, the empire became so vast it was difficult for one man to rule.
+However, he undid the religious toleration of his predecessors.
 In 1664 he banned the repair of Hindu temples and in 1669 he banned his subjects from building new ones.
-Also, in 1679 he reintroduced a poll tax on Hindus called the jizira.
+Also, in 1679 he reintroduced a poll tax on Hindus called the Jizira.
 Aurangzeb also taxed his subjects heavily.
 The result was a series of rebellions.

 Aurangzeb's greatest enemy was Shivaji, leader of the Marathas in southern India.
 Shivaji led a form of guerrilla warfare.
 His bases were in mountains but mounted on horses his men could raid caravans then fell back to the mountains.